Joey McGuire

-Joey McGuire (born August 6, 1971) is an American football coach.
-He is the head football coach at Texas Tech University, a position he had held since the 2022 season.
+Joe Newton McGuire (born August 6, 1971) is an American football coach.
+He is the head football coach at Texas Tech University, a position he has held since the 2022 season.
 McGuire previously served as the associate head coach and outside linebackers coach at Baylor University.
-Prior to Baylor, he was a head coach at the high school level in Texas, where he won a trio of state championships to go along with numerous bi-district and district championships.
+Prior to Baylor, he was a head coach at the high school level in Texas, where he won a trio of state championships to go along with numerous bi-district and district titles.

 Coaching career

 High school coaching

 McGuire began his coaching career at his alma mater Crowley High School in Texas as the defensive line coach.
 He went on to coach at Cedar Hill High School as their secondary coach in 1997 under former Crowley coach Robert Woods before being promoted to the school's head coach in 2003.
 At Cedar Hill, McGuire took on a program that had not recorded a winning season in years and had never won a playoff game.
-As head coach from 2003 through 2016, McGuire went 141-42 and led the Longhorns to four state-championship games, winning in 2006, 2013 and 2014 and finishing runner-up in 2012.
+As head coach from 2003 through 2016, McGuire went 141-42 and led the Longhorns to four state championship games, winning in 2006, 2013 and 2014 and finishing runner-up in 2012.
 His teams won seven district titles, nine bi-district championships, and appeared in the playoffs in 12 straight years.